datacarpentry/semester-biology/exercises/Portal-data-aggregation-R.md

 2. Use the `group_by()` and `summarize()` functions to get a count of the number of individuals in each species ID in each year.
-3. Use the `filter()`, `drop_na()`, `group_by()`, and `summarize()` functions to get the mean mass of species `DO` in each year.
+3. Use the `filter()`, `drop_na()`, `group_by()`, and `summarize()` functions to get the mean weight of species `DO` in each year.